The-HellBot/HellBot/README.md

 - Paste the OTP received on Telegram.
 - If You have Enabled 2-Step Verification then fill your password.
 - Your HellBot Session Will be saved in your Telegram Saved Message.
+- There's a bug in repl which prints your input twice or more.
+You need to long tap and paste the required information in repl.
 - [![Replit](https://telegra.ph/file/68aacf214a17e366d9b60.jpg)](https://replit.com/@TheHellBot/HellBot?v=1)

 ### Terminal